Is your bearded dragon’s skin turning black?

 If a black coloration is paired with your reptile laying flat under the basking light, it’s probably just naturally controlling its body temperature.

-In cases of extreme stress, your beardy may turn all black as a sign of its feelings.
+In cases of extreme stress, your beardie may turn all black as a sign of its feelings.

 This usually resolves itself after it has calmed down though it may take a couple of days before it returns to its regular coloration.